UrbanCompass/bazel/tools/build_defs/docker/README.md

 )
 ```

-The `wheezy` target in that BUILD file roughly corresponds to the Dockerfile:
+The `wheezy` target in that UCBUILD file roughly corresponds to the Dockerfile:

 ```docker
 FROM scratch